tonusp/NaNo2016/A_Book_of_Changes.md

 He had only gone out to post a letter and buy a loaf of bread.
 When he came home and opened the door, he knew at once that something was wrong, there was already a ghastly wrongness about the way the house felt.
 He found her lying on the kitchen floor, her eyes staring without comprehension, a little pool of vomit beside her head, he couldn't tell whether she was breathing.
 Then there came the blur of fear and rush and panic.
 His stupid attempts to remember how you did CPR, the 999 call, the sirens and flashing blue lights, the paramedics filling the room, the questions he couldn't answer and wanted to ask.
 Sitting with her in the ambulance, helplessly holding her hand, as they rushed through the morning streets to the hospital, sitting outside the emergency room while incomprehensible things went on behind a closed door through which medical people with anxious faces came and went.

-The young, serious-faced woman doctor who came out with the Sorry already written on her lips.
+The young, serious-faced woman doctor who came out with the Sorry already pressing on her lips.
 We did everything we could.
 It was an undiagnosed aortic aneurysm.
 It could have burst at any time.
 It all happened very fast.
 She probably didn't know anything about it.
 It would probably have been inoperable, even if she had known about it.

-The children, whom he had somehow managed to telephone during those hours of numbed waiting, had not even arrived by the time they let Joseph into the room, and he was sitting by the bed holding her hand again, staring at her face from which the light had gone out, her skin shrunken and pallid.
+The children, whom he had somehow managed to telephone during those hours of numbed waiting, had not even arrived by the time they let Joseph into the room, and he was sitting by the bed holding her hand again, staring at her face from which the light had already gone out, her skin shrunken and pallid.
 The chill already spreading through her still veins.

 Where?
 How?
 Why?

 It was something near to forty  years they had been married: Joseph was always embarrassed that he could never remember exactly how many, always had to work it out by adding the years from their wedding date.
 That he could remember, the date formed part of one of his internet passwords.

 His parents and many of his English friends had always thought it a strange and unlikely match, though for many of their later friends in Esperantujo, it was just one of those things that happened all the time.
 Joseph was a sixth-former when he first learned the international language, Esperanto.
-He had a passion for languages, and was already planning a career as a language teacher.
+He had a passion for languages, and was already working towards a career as a language teacher.
 Still, he hadn't expected to be travelling to Bulgaria to attend a conference in the language: the 63rd Universal Congress of Esperanto, held in the city of Varna in 1978.
 By then Joseph had just completed his first year at Oxford, studying German and Latin.
 He had, much to his own surprise, fallen in with a political set who were still idealistic enough about Marx and his system to want to travel in Eastern Europe.
 One of their number was a fellow Esperantist - in those days they were not as few at Oxford as they became in later years - who persuaded a couple of the others to sign up for the Universala Kongreso, as a cheap way of getting to see something of Bulgaria in the days when communism was supposedly still working and producing economic improvement for the people.

 Let's just say, Joseph used often to say afterwards, that the UKE changed my life.
 It had been a shock to arrive and find himself among 4,413 people from 51 different countries, most of whom didn't speak each other's birth languages, but all of whom were able to communicate to a greater or lesser extent through the constructed language they had learned.
 Joseph's conversational skills in it weren't that great when he started.
 His heart had been stirred with all the rest when they sang at the opening session Ludwik Zamenhof's idealistic anthem: